rsonger/software-engineering-lab/_posts/2022-05-24-the_matrix.md

         turn_amount = self.turn_speed * self.delta_time
 ```

-As we did in the [Animations](/software-engineering-lab/notes/animations/#animations) chapter, we first calculate distances based on the time that has passed between frames.
+As we did in the [Animations](/software-engineering-lab/notes/animations/#animations) lesson, we first calculate distances based on the time that has passed between frames.
 This time we also have a rotation distance to calculate separately from the move distance.

 <input type="checkbox" class="checkbox inline"> Next, add code for global translations to the `update` method.